justintanner/rails-academy/ubuntu/README.md

 Notes:

-1. Omakub requires a brand new installation of Ubuntu 24.04
+1. Omakub requires a brand new installation of [Ubuntu 24.04](https://ubuntu.com/download/desktop)
 2. If you have an existing installation or want to install Rails Academy only, skip this step.

 ## Rails Academy

-1. Open Terminal from your Applications folder
+1. Open Terminal app
-2. Copy and paste the following into the Terminal window
+2. Copy and paste the following into the Terminal window:

 ```bash
 wget -qO- https://rails.academy/install | bash